-If your dreams are buying a Toronto condo with a resolution to stop paying rent in 2019, we can help #NewYearNewYou.
-Get ready to effectively take the leap into homeownership with these four essential tips to help you buy a Toronto condo in 2019.
+If your dreams are buying a Toronto condo in 2020 with a resolution to stop paying rent, we can help #NewYearNewYou.
+Get ready to effectively take the leap into homeownership with these four essential tips to help you buy a Toronto condo in 2020.

 Why it’s important to redo your finances

 Why buying in the winter could save you money

 Why you should consider buying a condo assignment

 Why your dollar can lose value the longer you wait

 Start searching Toronto condos and homes under $750k